Kiingy/MuteWoWSounds/README.md

 ## Instructions

-### Requirements
+### MAC Users
 The tool likely wont run on a MAC.
 Sorry folks!
-Spaghetti code source is available if anyone would like to port it.
+Spaghetti code source is available if anyone would like to port it though.

 ### Download
 Download from: https://github.com/Kiingy/MuteWoWSounds/releases/tag/1.0